RodrigoPalazon/rodrigo_website/README.md

 [View the live project here.](https://rodrigopalazon.github.io/milestone_project_1/)

   The main goal of this project is to share with potential employers Rodrigo Palazon's knowledge and skills as a programmer.
-  In my web portfolio, you can check Rodrigo Palazon's skills, CV, Certificates, social medias, and other projects that Rodrigo Palazon has already done and its source code.
+  In this web portfolio, you can check Rodrigo Palazon's skills, CV, Certificates, social media, and other projects that Rodrigo Palazon has already done and its source code.
   This whole project was planned, designed (considering responsivity), and developed by Rodrigo Palazon.

 ![](assets/images/am_I_responsive.png)